Quantum spin systems on infinite lattices: Acknowledgements

 \section{Acknowledgements}

 These lecture notes grew out a course given at the Leibniz Universit\"at Hannover in the \emph{Sommersemester} 2013.
-I thank the participants of the course for their helpful comments and feedback.
+I thank the participants of the course for their helpful comments and feedback, and the university for giving me this opportunity to teach.
 In addition, I would like to thank Tobias Osborne and Reinhard Werner for useful advice.
+The many positive comments and feedback of my colleagues kept me motivated to correct and extend an earlier version of these lecture notes.
+Thanks also to Leopold Kellers and Alessandro Michelangeli for pointing out a gap in one of the proofs in an earlier version.

-The author is supported by the Dutch Organisation for Scientific Research (NWO) through a Rubicon grant and partly through the EU project QFTCMPS and the cluster of excellence EXC 201 Quantum Engineering and Space-Time Research.
+These lecture notes have evolved over the course of almost four years, during which the author has been supported first by the Dutch Organisation for Scientific Research (NWO) through a Rubicon grant and later has received funding from the European Union's Horizon 2020 research and innovation program under the Marie Sklodowska-Curie grant agreement No 657004.
+Partial support through the EU project QFTCMPS and the cluster of excellence EXC 201 Quantum Engineering and Space-Time Research is also gratefully acknowledged.

+And finally, the author would like to thank Christian Caron of Springer for his editorial support.